-How to set up, secure, and start using Siri on iPhone and iPad
+Siri can make your life easier — here's how to get Siri up and running!

 - Scroll down and tap Siri & Search.

-- Tap the switch next to **Listen for "Hey Siri" to enable Hey Siri.
+- Tap the toggle next to Listen for "Hey Siri" to enable Hey Siri.

-- Tap the switch next to Press Home for Siri to enable Home button access to Siri.
+- Tap the toggle next to Press Side/Home button for Siri to allow the Side or Home button access to Siri.

-Tap the switch next to Allow Siri When Locked to be able to access Siri when your iPhone or iPad is locked.
+Tap the toggle next to Allow Siri When Locked to be able to access Siri when your iPhone or iPad is locked.

 How to set up "Hey Siri"

 Want Siri to respond to you even if you're not holding down the Home button?
-Turn on "Hey Siri", which lets you say the eponymous catchphrase to trigger your iPhone's assistant.
+Turn on "Hey Siri," which lets you say the eponymous catchphrase to trigger your iPhone's assistant.

 - Scroll down and tap Siri & Search.